stclib/STC/README.md

 Memory efficiency
 -----------------

-The containers are memory efficent, containers takes up as little memory as possible.
+All containers are memory efficent, they take up as little memory as practical possible.
 - **CString**, **CVector**: Representaion: one pointer size.
 The size and capacity is stored as part of the heap allocation that also holds the vector elements.
 - **CList**: Representation: one pointer size.
 Each node allocates block storing value and next pointer.
 - **CHash set**: Representation: 4 pointers size.
 The hash table stores a key per bucket, and one table of "used/hash-value", occupying only one byte per bucket.